Euro gains on EU common fund proposal; dollar slips

 While the scale of the proposed fund is relatively small compared to the size of some of the larger European economies, the proposal has reduced some of the selling pressure on the euro by hedge funds seen in recent weeks.

-The euro’s gains pushed the dollar onto the back foot, with the greenback holding near a three-week low of 99.225 hit in the previous session.
+The euro’s gains pushed the dollar onto the back foot, with the greenback holding near a three-week low of 99.225 hit in the previous session =USD.

-Broader currency market volatility fell to its lowest level in more than two months as investors waited for the outcome of the Federal Reserve’s policy minutes from the last meeting.
+Broader currency market volatility fell to its lowest level in more than two months as investors waited for the outcome of the Federal Reserve’s policy minutes from the last meeting .DBCVIX.

-Elsewhere, New Zealand central bank chief Adrian Orr backtracked a little from the possibility of negative rates – a prospect he had flagged just days before – lending support to the kiwi dollar.
+Elsewhere, New Zealand central bank chief Adrian Orr backtracked a little from the possibility of negative rates – a prospect he had flagged just days before – lending support to the kiwi dollar NZD=D3.

-But a distinct tone of risk aversion was evident in markets, with the Swiss franc firming against the U.S. dollar and the euro.
+But a distinct tone of risk aversion was evident in markets, with the Swiss franc firming against the U.S. dollar CHF=EBS and the euro EURCHF=EBS.

 Reporting by Saikat Chatterjee; Additional reporting by Hideyuki Sano in TOKYO; Editing by Gareth Jones